10 – Refried Boogie

 # 6 – Whiskey And Wimmen’

 Continuing with our top 10 Canned Heat songs list we turn to one of the band’s most legendary collaborations.
 If I’m a blues musician there is probably no other blues musician I would rather jam with than John Lee Hooker.
-Of course there is a long list of other greats that we would all like to jam with such as Muddy Waters, Stevie Ray Vaughan, Johnny Winter etc… The great album Hooker ‘n Heat was listed as a John Lee Hooker album with Canned Heat.
-It don’t matter how its listed to us.
-This is a killer two record set that stands as one of the best blues albums of all time.
+Of course, there is a long list of other greats that we would all like to jam with such as Muddy Waters, Stevie Ray Vaughan, Johnny Winter etc… The great album Hooker ‘n Heat was listed as a John Lee Hooker album with Canned Heat.
+It doesn’t matter how it’s listed to us.
+This is a killer two-record set that stands as one of the best blues albums of all time.
 We picked this one to represent it, although any track on the record is great.